Determine your impact

-Measuring the impact of your life's work should involve qualitative and quantitative methods.
-To the extent that that you want or need to quantitatively measure your impact, this guide goes over the "bag of metrics" you'll find in Clarivate Analytics products.
+Measuring the impact of your body of work should involve qualitative and quantitative methods.
+To the extent that that you want or need to quantitatively measure your impact, this guide goes over the "bag of metrics" you'll find in Clarivate resources.

 A word to the wise: no metric is perfect.
 Each has a purpose, each has limitations.
 The key is in knowing what each metric can measure and what it cannot.